RULE 4 - JOB CLASSIFICATION

 a.
 Increased responsibilities - employees whose positions have been reclassified to a higher rated class because of gradual changes in duties over time will be reclassified along with the position.

 b.
-Decreased responsibilities - employees whose positions have been reclassified to a lower rated class may either be permitted to work in their current position pending retirement, resignation, promotion, or re-certification and appointment from the layoff list for their status class; or they may be handled as if their current position had been eliminated and they are working out of class in which case layoff and bumping rules apply.
+Decreased responsibilities - employees whose positions have been reclassified to a lower rated class may either be permitted to work in the reclassified position pending re-certification and appointment from the layoff list for their status class; or they may be handled as if their current position had been eliminated and they are working out of class in which case layoff and bumping rules apply.
+(CSC 12/15/15)

 Each department head is responsible for maintaining the integrity of the Classification System by limiting employees to duties appropriate to their classes.
 Substantial change of duties will be reported to the Human Resources Department for study.
 It is not necessary to report changes if they are for a temporary period or the duties are incidental to the main function of a position.
 Each department head is responsible for the following: